RidhamShah/Codes/README.md

 # Codes
-In this there are codes of different codeforces' contest.
-Everyone is welcome to merge.
+In this there are codes of different codeforces' contest Everyone is welcome to merge in master branch.
 This is ridham's profile